lmfit/uncertainties/doc/index.rst

 The :mod:`uncertainties` package is written in pure Python and has no external dependency (the `NumPy`_ package is optional).
 It contains about 6000 lines of code.
 75 % of those lines are documentation strings and comments.
-The remaining 25 % are equally split between unit tests and the calculation code proper.  :mod:`uncertainties` is thus a **lightweight, portable package** with abundant documentation and tests.
+The remaining 25 % are split between unit tests (15 % of the total) and the calculation code proper (10 % of the total).  :mod:`uncertainties` is thus a **lightweight, portable package** with abundant documentation and tests.

 Migration from version 1 to version 2